 In 2000 and 2001, Doeren coached the secondary at NCAA Division I-AA (now Football Championship Subdivision) powerhouse Montana, also serving as the Grizzlies’ recruiting coordinator for one year.
 Montana advanced to the the I-AA national championship game in 2000, losing by two points, but returned to win the national title the following season.
 The Grizzlies posted a 28-3 record and won two Big Sky Conference championships in his two years with the program and he coached five All-Americans, four All-Big Sky performers and two league defensive MVPs.

-Doeren grew up right outside of Kansas City, where he was a big fan of the Royals' George Brett and the Chiefs' Dino Hackett.
-He also grew up watching his grandfather, Thomas Glennon, coach high school basketball and track.
+Doeren grew up right outside of Kansas City, where he watched his grandfather, Thomas Glennon, coach high school basketball and track.
 He loved the respect his grandfather commanded from his players, even after he retired from coaching.

 When he left for college at Drake University in Des Moines, Iowa, his goals were to play football, earn a pre-med degree, go to med school and become an orthopedic doctor.
 He accomplished the first two.

-He also told his new charges to expect to his other great passion around the program frequently: his family.
 Doeren met his wife Sara while he was coaching at Drake and she was a nursing student.
-The couple has three sons: Jacob (13), Luke (11) and Connor (6).
+The couple has three sons: Jacob (15), Luke (13) and Connor (8).